 Tooling and training Product Managers to truly be the CEOs of their product with accountability and ownership of their product line is essential to creating an innovative growth culture that keeps a company relevant and protects it from obsolescence.

-Product Managers need tools in order to:
+Product Managers need product management tools in order to:

 - Define and communicate the products and features to the rest of the organization efficiently.
 Either through increased transparency or by seamless data exchange between their systems and others such as CRM, PIM, PLM, and ERP.